wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/2-environments.md

 flows, every licensed user belongs to the default environment and there is no way to prevent this.
 Additional environments can be provisioned where opt-in access is possible.
-A strategy that some organizations adopt includes [renaming the default environment](https://docs.microsoft.com/power-platform/admin/environments-administration.md?azure-portal=true#rename-your-environment) to be called **Personal Productivity, which implies permission to build flows that improve their own productivity.
+A strategy that some organizations adopt includes [renaming the default environment](https://docs.microsoft.com/power-platform/admin/environments-administration.md?azure-portal=true#rename-your-environment) to be called **Personal Productivity**, which implies permission to build flows that improve their own productivity.
 Organizations can subsequently create additional environments for development, testing, and production purposes.
 Using this strategy may also align flow creation